+91 9999466225 info@anujjindal.in

 RBI Grade B 2025 Exam Pattern (Phase-Wise)

-If you are preparing for the RBI Grade B Exam 2025, checking out the exam pattern can give you a good idea of what to expect.
+Going through the exam pattern during your RBI Grade B exam preparation can give you a realistic idea of what to expect on the actual day.

-Understanding the structure of the exam—such as the number of questions, time limits, and the marking scheme—will give you a clear idea and help you plan your preparation effectively.
+Understanding the structure of the exam such as the number of questions, time limits, and the marking scheme will not only give you clarity but also help you plan your preparation in a more focused and efficient manner.

-The exam is divided into three phases which are mentioned below:
+The exam is divided into three distinct phases which are mentioned below:

 Phase 1 :